5 Tips to Raise Search Engine Visibility | part 1

 “Search Engine Optimization - SEO” is one of those phrases that is often confused with “Internet Marketing Services”.
 Although having your website SEO Friendly for search engines is a vital step to success on the internet, it is not the only thing you need to market your website effectively.

 Internet Marketing Services are the combined total of all online marketing strategies.
-The following tips are dealing with the SEO portion.
+The following tips are dealing with a single strategy, the SEO portion.
 What you can do to make sure your website is SEF - Search Engine Friendly; (in case you hadn't noticed, web designers and internet marketeers love using shortcode); to Google, Yahoo, and MSN.

 - Title: I don’t know how many times I have looked at websites that do not have this essential aspect of their website formatted properly.
 And any good web developer or internet marketer worth his weight in salt, will tell you that it is crucial to better rankings in search engines.
 The ‘Title’ is the unique identifier of each web page on your entire website and should be utilized that way.
 It is the thing that appears at the very top of your web browser when a page is opened.
 It is the text used when a person bookmarks your web page in their browser and want to come back to it often.
 And most important, it is the top line in relevancy search engine listing when your site comes up in the results.Things to remember: Your title should be unique to every page.
 It should contain at least one major keyword or keyphrase.
 It should not be any longer than 7-10 words (because the rest gets cut off by search engines anyway – so don’t waste the words – too many words also dilutes the authority of the search phrases).
 You should also put your keyword or phrase first instead of your business name.
 Google ranks each page individually, not the site in its entirety.